-One of Tokyo’s most iconic modern landmarks is the Tokyo Skytree, the symbolic tower and one of the most popular tourist attractions, located in Sumida ward near the traditional area of Asakusa.
-Upon completion in 2012, Tokyo Skytree with a height of 634m, was the tallest tallest structure in Japan and also officially recognized as the second tallest structure in the world, second only to the Burj Khalifa Tower in Dubai.
-The tower features two observation decks that give you the perfect panoramic view of one of the biggest city in the world.
+One of Tokyo’s most iconic modern landmarks is the TOKYO SKYTREE (東京スカイツリー), the symbolic tower and one of the most popular tourist attractions, located in Sumida ward near the traditional area Asakusa.
+Upon completion in 2012 the TOKYO SKYTREE, with a height of 634m, was the tallest structure in Japan and also officially recognized as the tallest tower in the world.
+The tower features two observation decks that give you the perfect panoramic view of the biggest city in the world.
 It surely will be a highlight of your travel looking at breathtaking night view, a distant view of Mt.
-Fuji in the daytime, or beautiful sunset from the two observation decks.
+Fuji in the daytime, or beautiful sunset from either of the two observation decks.

-Besides offering stunning scenic views from its’ two observation decks, there are a number of shops and restaurants, and even an aquarium located in the tower, making it a fun activity for everyone.
-The landmark also serves as a television broadcasting tower.
-Here is the ultimate guide to Tokyo Skytree which helps you learn how to make the most of your time on the iconic tower!
+Besides the unparalleled scenic views from the two observation decks, there are a number of shops and restaurants that you can visit.
+There is even an aquarium located in the tower building, making a trip to TOKYO SKYTREE a fun activity for everyone, also on a rainy day!
+The tower isn’t just a cool landmark with a nice observation tower, it also serves as the main television broadcasting tower in Tokyo.
+Here is the ultimate guide to TOKYO SKYTREE to help you make the most of your time on the iconic tower!

 - What to do in the area

-- Where to take great pictures of Tokyo Skytree
+- Where to take the best pictures of TOKYO SKYTREE

 - Don’t forget to check out our private tour!